Autoimmune Diseases

 2. Type 1 Diabetes (T1D)

 Common symptoms include excessive thirst, frequent urination, unexplained weight loss, fatigue, and blurred vision.
 While the exact triggers of T1D are not fully understood, genetic susceptibility, environmental factors such as viral infections, and immune system abnormalities contribute to disease development.
-The management of T1D requires lifelong insulin therapy, blood sugar monitoring, balanced nutrition, and regular physical activity to prevent complications and maintain optimal health.
+To prevent complications and maintain optimal health, the management of T1D requires lifelong insulin therapy, blood sugar monitoring, balanced nutrition, and regular physical activity.

 3. Lupus (Systemic Lupus Erythematosus)